Powerlevel9k/powerlevel9k/segments/custom/README.md

 documentation for the mechanism that is used to create your own custom segments that can display the output of arbitrary commands.
-In this documentation we will create a custom segment – `custom_wifi_signal` – to display the current signal strenght.
+In this documentation we will create a custom segment – `custom_wifi_signal` – to display the current signal strength.
 You can replace this code with your own if you want to achieve something different.
 You have to preserve the prefixes though.
-This means `P9K_CUSTOM_*` for variables and `custom_*` when putting the custom segemnt into your `P9K_LEFT_PROMPT_ELEMENTS` or `P9K_RIGHT_PROMPT_ELEMENTS`.
+This means `P9K_CUSTOM_*` for variables and `custom_*` when putting the custom segment into your `P9K_LEFT_PROMPT_ELEMENTS` or `P9K_RIGHT_PROMPT_ELEMENTS`.

 ## Configuration